What Are the Most Common Types of Employment Litigation?

 “One of the first questions I ask a potential client is: What do you want?” says Lavigne.
 What a client wants will direct the entire process.

 For example, reinstatement to a job is not a statutory remedy.
-Nevertheless, says Lavigne, “we’ve had a number of cases where that’s exactly what we negotiated as part of a settlement with the employer.
+Nevertheless, says Lavigne, “We’ve had a number of cases where that’s exactly what we negotiated as part of a settlement with the employer.
 Under such an agreement, the employer will take the employee back, put something in place to ensure no retaliation, and perhaps pay some legal fees.”

 Apart from reinstatement, employees are often seeking monetary compensation.
 In discrimination cases, compensation can be back wages, future wages, and lost benefits such as reduced pensions.
+In some employment cases, the court can award attorney fees.

-Ultimately, “there’s no one size fits all.
+“Ultimately, there’s no one size fits all.
 What a plaintiff wants could be money, employment reinstatement, or that the former employer helps place the former employee in a comparable job elsewhere.”

 How Much Does a Lawsuit Cost?